Churban

 The Second Beit Hamikdash was one of the most magnificent structures ever erected by man.
 Its great courtyards and huge buildings were admired by Jews and non-Jews alike.
 Its splendid Romanesque architecture and display of gold, silver and brass ornamentation staggered the imagination.2 The primary building material was stone.
 Great limestone blocks—some weighing several hundred tons—were hewed from local quarries, finely finished and hauled to the Temple Mount.
 The use of wood was restricted because of halachic constraints.
 “Thou shall not plant for yourself an (idolatrous) Asherah (tree), any wood, near the Altar….”
 (Deuteronomy 16:21) The sages taught that the phrase “any wood” restricted the use of wood as a building material within the Temple courtyard.3

 We do find two references to wood being used as a building material.
-One reference is with regards to the great hall (ulam) that stood in front of the Heichal (the main Sanctuary, housing the Holies and Holy of Holies).
+One reference is with regard to the great hall (ulam) that stood in front of the Heichal (the main Sanctuary, housing the Holies and Holy of Holies).
 “Beams of cedar wood were set in between the (one-hundred-cubit high) wall of the Heichal and the (one-hundred-cubit high) wall of the ulam so (that the walls) would not lean (and collapse) (Middot 3:8).”
 The commentary Tiferet Yisrael (1:6) suggests that the beams were not cemented into the walls and therefore did not violate the prohibition of using wood as a building material.

-The second reference to wood being used as a building material is with regards to the ceilings of the Holies, Holy of Holies and the upper chamber of the Heichal.
+The second reference to wood being used as a building material is with regard to the ceilings of the Holies, Holy of Holies and the upper chamber of the Heichal.
 All of these rooms had ceilings that were forty cubits (sixty to eighty feet) above the floor level and were five cubits (seven-and-a-half to ten feet) thick.
 The first cubit of thickness consisted of decorative plaster or, according to some, gold-plated mahogany.
 The second and third cubits were thick wooden beams.
 The fourth consisted of thinner wooden beams, and the fifth of mortar and tiles.
 (Middot 4:7) Tiferet Yisrael suggests that since the wood used in the ceiling was not exposed, it did not violate the prohibition of “any wood near the Altar.”
 Only wood that was exposed and projected into the air would resemble a tree and therefore be forbidden.
 (Though there are five or six other instances where wood is mentioned as a material used in the Temple, in all of those instances the wood was not used in a structural context.)

 Since stone was the primary building material, how did the Roman invaders burn down the Second Temple?